 Solar & Wind Energy

-Solar technologies can be broadly characterized as active or passive, depending on the way the sun’s energy is captured and converted into a usable form for consumption.
-Active solar technology includes equipment that directly converts the sun’s energy into electricity (photovoltaic panels), while passive solar techniques include such options as orienting a building relative to the sun’s rays or selecting materials with light-dispersing properties.
-Exponent's electrical engineers work closely with our colleagues in mechanical and materials engineering to address issues related to solar system design and performance.
+Solar technologies can be broadly characterized as active or passive, depending on the way the sun’s energy is captured and converted into a usable form of energy for consumption.
+Active solar technology includes equipment that converts the sun’s energy into electricity directly through photovoltaic panels or indirectly by the use of concentrating systems (trough or tower); passive solar techniques include such options as orienting a building relative to the sun’s rays or selecting materials with light-dispersing properties.
+Exponent's engineers often work with an interdisciplinary approach that includes electrical, mechanical, and materials engineers in order to address issues related to solar system design, construction, startup, commissioning, maintenance, operation, and performance.

-We have knowledge and expertise related to photovoltaic (PV) devices that have application in solar-energy systems:
+We have knowledge and expertise related to photovoltaic (PV) devices and systems, which include: